-Bariloche is a perfectly logical gateway to Patagonia for those going from North to South, and as such it was my first stop on a glorious two-month adventure all through Chile and Argentinian Patagonia.
+Bariloche is a perfectly logical gateway to Patagonia for those going from north to south, and as such, it was my first stop on a glorious two-month adventure all through Chilean and Argentinian Patagonia.

 The crowd on the plane became increasingly alarmed, gasping and ‘dios mio!’ing louder with each pull and push.
 The plane landed with a thud and my heart jumped into my throat.
 We were in Patagonia, and had managed to get there in one piece.

 The town of Bariloche made me wonder if I’d left Europe at all.
 Reminiscent of Switzerland with names like ‘Edelweiss’ and alpine-style architecture, the town is known for chocolate and skiing in the winter months.
 It’s also known for settlement by former Nazi war criminals and maybe even Hitler himself, but in the local nature of sweeping that under the rug, we won’t talk about such things here.